DEC logoRULES AND REGULATIONS

 (a) General Provisions.

-1. Overview.
-Stormwater Management in Site Plan review generally consists of managing stormwater on the site.
+1. Stormwater Management in Site Plan review generally consists of managing stormwater on the site.
 Stormwater may be retained and recharged on-site, removed by evapotranspiration, or connected to the public drainage system.

-4. Stormwater Management design shall be incorporated into the site planning to allow for the full utilization of the property while maintaining the pre-development characteristics of the site as though it were a “green field” (volume, frequency, peak runoff rate) to the greatest extent possible.
+3. Low Impact Development (LID) Stormwater Management design shall be incorporated into the site plan to allow for the full utilization of the property while maintaining the pre-development characteristics of the site as though it were a "green field" (volume, frequency, peak runoff rate) to the maximum extent feasible.
 Maximizing the use of pervious areas minimizes stormwater runoff from a site, improves stormwater quality, and increases groundwater recharge.
-Maintenance of these on-site stormwater management systems must be incorporated into facility operations, and is generally the responsibility of the landowner.
+Maintenance of these on-site stormwater management systems must be incorporated into facility operations, and is the responsibility of the landowner.
+For requirements, design standards, and criteria for LID techniques, refer to 974 CMR 4.08.

 a.
-The applicant shall obtain written approval from MassDevelopment/Devens Engineering stating that the DSS can accommodate the anticipated peak rate of runoff for the 25-year storm event using the Natural Resources Conservation Service (NRCS) TR-55 method and that the DSS basins have adequate capacity to accommodate the 100-year storm event (TR-20 Methodology).
+The Applicant shall obtain written approval from MassDevelopment/Devens Engineering stating that the DSS can accommodate the anticipated peak rate of runoff for the 25-year storm event using the Natural Resources Conservation Service (NRCS) TR-55 method and that the DSS basins have adequate capacity to accommodate the 100-year storm event (TR-20 Methodology).

 b.
 A Stormwater Pollution Prevention Plan for all disturbed areas, as defined in the Devens Stormwater Pollution Prevention Plan, shall be included.